opentechinstitute/commotion-bigboard-gatherer/README.md

 1. bigboard_remote_user is the user on the remote machine that will receive the compiled data.
 1. bigboard_nodes_json_path is the path __both local and remote__

+#### Other configurations
+If the bigboard gatherer is running on a client that is not itself a node in the mesh, you will need to add some routing information to the gatherer server.
+Essentially you need to route requests for 5.0.0.0/8 through the wireless AP to keep those addresses from resolving on the wider internet.
+Assuming you are connected to a node with the IP 103.75.125.1 this command should work:

+    ip route add 5.0.0.0/8 via 103.75.125.1

 Big Board Server
 ----------------